How does AEO differ from traditional SEO

 Does AEO affect how I measure content performance?

-Are there specific tools to help with AEO implementation?
+Are there specific tools to assist with AEO implementation?

 How often should AEO-optimized content be updated?